-10. Stability and (a) Reactivity

-reactivity (b) Chemical stability;

-(c) Possibility of hazardous reactions;

-(d) Conditions to avoid (e.g. static discharge, shock or vibration);

-(e) Incompatible materials;

-(f) Hazardous decomposition products.

-Concise but complete and comprehensible description of the various toxicological (health) effects and the available data used to identify those effects, including:

-(a) information on the likely routes of exposure (inhalation, ingestion, skin and eye contact);

-(b) Symptoms related to the physical, chemical and toxicological characteristics;

-(c) Delayed and immediate effects and also chronic effects from short and long term exposure;

-(d) Numerical measures of toxicity (such as acute toxicity estimates).

-12. Ecological (a) Ecotoxicity (aquatic and terrestrial, where available);

-information (b) Persistence and degradability;

-(c) Bioaccumulative potential;

-(d) Mobility in soil;

-(e) Other adverse effects.

-13. Disposal considerations Description of waste residues and information on their safe handling and methods of disposal, including the disposal of any contaminated packaging.

-14. Transport (a) UN number;

-information (b) UN proper shipping name;

-(c) Transport hazard class(es);

-(d) Packing group, if applicable;

-(e) Environmental hazards (e.g.: Marine pollutant (Yes/No));

-(f) Transport in bulk according to IMO instruments;
+9. Physical and chemical properties Appearance (physical state, colour etc).
+Odour.
+Odour threshold. pH. melting point/freezing point. initial boiling point and boiling range. flash point. evaporation rate. flammability (solid, gas). upper/lower flammability or explosive limits. vapour pressure. vapour density. relative density. solubility(ies). partition coefficient: n-octanol/water. auto-ignition temperature.
+10. Stability and reactivity decomposition temperature.
+Chemical stability.
+Possibility of hazardous reactions.
+Conditions to avoid (e.g. static discharge, shock or vibration).
+Incompatible materials.
+Hazardous decomposition products.
+11. Toxicological information Concise but complete and comprehensible description of the various toxicological (health) effects and the available data used to identify those effects, including: information on the likely routes of exposure (inhalation, ingestion, skin and eye contact); Symptoms related to the physical, chemical and toxicological characteristics; Delayed and immediate effects and also chronic effects from short- and long-term exposure; Numerical measures of toxicity (such as acute toxicity estimates).
+12. Ecological information Ecotoxicity (aquatic and terrestrial, where available) Persistence and degradability.
+Bioaccumulative potential.
+Mobility in soil.
+Other adverse effects.
+13. Disposal considerations • Description of waste residues and information on their safe handling and methods of disposal, including the disposal of any contaminated packaging.

-(g) Special precautions which a user needs to be aware of, or needs to comply with, in connection with transport or conveyance either within or outside their premises.

-15. Regulatory information Safety, health and environmental regulations specific for the product in question.

-16. Other information
+14. Transport information UN number UN Proper shipping name Transport Hazard class(es) Packing group, if applicable Marine pollutant (Yes/No) Special precautions which a user needs to be aware of or needs to comply with in connection with transport or conveyance either within or outside their premises.
+15. Regulatory information • Safety, health and environmental regulations specific for the product in question.
+16. Other information including information on preparation and revision of the SDS

-including

-information on

-preparation and

-revision of the SDS